JepEtau/py_temporalfix/README.md

 > As this script is highly experimental, in case of any problem with the installation, follow these [instructions](#Manual-installation).
 I won't provide any help with vs/python.
 Never.

 - (Optional) **Update vs_temporal_fix script**: download the script from the [author's github repo](https://github.com/pifroggi/vs_temporalfix) to the root of this project.

-## Basic usage
-`python py_temporal_fix.py --input input_video.mkv --output output_video.mkv --radius 6 --strength 300`

-The output filename can be omitted.
-In this case, it appends a suffix to the input filename.

 ## Usage